mikewest/mgc/_drafts/accessible-tab-pattern.markdown

 An Accessible Tab Pattern

 Tabs are as ubiquitous on the web as they are on the desktop (as they are in the Real World™ for that matter...), and they serve as a useful mechanism for organizing and displaying information to a site's visitors.
 Ubiquity, however, is not consistency; tabs on the web suffer the fate of most non-native widgets.
 Their core implementation varies wildly from one page to the next, as do their behaviors and interactions.
-Successful manipulation of a tab widget on one page gives only a vague guarantee of success in the future, and I think we can do better.
+Successful manipulation of a tab widget on one page gives only a vague promise of success in the future, and I think we can do better.

 Here, I'll outline what I consider to be best practice when building a tab widget, with a particular focus on ensuring that it's as accessible as possible to anyone who runs across it.

 First things first: Progressive Enhancement
 -------------------------------------------